Department of Library and Information Studies General Practicum Experience

 UNCG’s Department of Library and Information Studies is partnering with Greensboro-based executive search firm Charles Aris Inc. (CAI) to establish a practicum.
 MLIS students will conduct real-time research using professional online recruiting tools in a fast-paced business environment focused on pairing senior-level talent with corporate clients including Fortune 500 firms in 40 states and 13 countries.
 Please click here for more information.

 The UNCG University Libraries offer a number of opportunities.
 The Special Collections and University Archives department has opportunities that can be either a practicum or an internship, these are described here.
 The Cataloging Department often has practicum positions and the library’s website has more information.
-University Libraries has an extensive Reference Internship program which is described on this website.
+University Libraries has an extensive paid Reference Internship program which is described on this website.

 Johnson & Wales University in Charlotte N.C. is excited to offer practica to our students.
 Among the opportunities you can explore is embedded librarianship – you will gain teaching experience in an Academic setting.
 For more information contact Joe Eshleman at firstname.lastname@example.org